 Real City Tour Medellin puts on what is one of the best Medellin tours, no doubt, and incredibly the tour is also free!
 Well, it’s actually donation based, so you are free to give whatever you like as the tour wraps up at the end.

 You’ll need to make a free reservation online, 1.5 days before you want to take the tour.
-Expect to spend about four hours walking through the downtown core, so where your comfortable walking shoes.
+Expect to spend about 3.5 to 4 hours walking through the downtown core, so wear your comfortable walking shoes.

 Santa Fe de Antioquia Tour

 Santa Fe de Antioquia sits a few hours west of Medellin, at an elevation about 1,000 meters lower, making it much hotter than Medellin.
 Here you will find one of the best preserved colonial pueblos in all of Colombia, right up there with Barichara and Villa de Leyva.